j4ggies/Storytime/Read.md

 #Checkpoint

-Character must collide with objects with the checkpoint point to intialize respawn point and will repawn if they collide with a object that has a FallDetector tag.
+Character must collide with objects with the CheckPoint tag to intialize the respawn point and will then respawn if they collide with a object that has a FallDetector tag.